emanalytic/Vellum/README.md

 - Node.js (version 18 or higher)
 - npm or pnpm
 - A Supabase account and project
-- A Groq API key
+- A OpenAI API key

 ### 1. Clone the Repository